George V of Georgia: Domestic policy

+Foreign policy

+Under him, Georgia established close international commercial ties, mainly with the Byzantine Empire, but also with the great European maritime republics, Genoa and Venice.
+During his reign, Armenian lands, including Ani, were part of the Kingdom of Georgia.

-George V also extended diplomatic relations to the Bahri dynasty of Egypt, achieving the restoration of several Georgian monasteries in Palestine to the Georgian Orthodox Church and gaining free passage for Georgian pilgrims to the Holy Land.
+George V also extended diplomatic relations to the Bahri Mamluks of Egypt, achieving the restoration of several Georgian monasteries in Palestine to the Georgian Orthodox Church and gaining free passage for Georgian pilgrims to the Holy Land.
 According to Kldiashvili (1997), the introduction of the Jerusalem cross, taken as the inspiration for the modern national flag of Georgia in the 1990s, might date to the reign of George V.

 In the 1330s, George secured the southwestern province of Klarjeti against the advancing Osmanli tribesmen led by Orhan I. In 1341 he interfered in the power struggle in the neighbouring Empire of Trebizond and supported Anna Anachoutlou who ascended the throne with the help of the Laz, only to be put to death a year later.
+He also organized a successful campaign against Shirvan, a neighboring state of Georgia.

+George V had friendly relations with King Philip VI of France, as evidenced by the correspondence between them.
+George V wrote to the King of France that he was ready to participate with him in the liberation of the "Holy Lands" of Syria-Palestine, and had 30,000 soldiers.

+Death and inheritance

 George V died in 1346.
 He was succeeded by his only son, David IX.
 He was buried at the Gelati Monastery near Kutaisi, western Georgia.

-Marriage and child
+Marriage and children

 The identity of his wife is not known.
 The "Georgian Chronicle" of the 18th century reports George V marrying a daughter of "the Greek Emperor, Lord Michael Komnenos".
 However the reigning dynasty of the Byzantine Empire in the 14th century were the Palaiologoi, not the Komnenoi.
 The marriage of a daughter of Michael IX Palaiologos and his wife Rita of Armenia to a Georgian ruler is not recorded in Byzantine sources.
 Neither is the existence of any illegitimate daughters of Michael IX.
 The Komnenoi did rule however in the Empire of Trebizond.
 A Michael Komnenos was Emperor from 1344 to 1349, but his only attested child was John III of Trebizond; whether John III had siblings is unknown.

-The Chronicle reports only one known son of George V, David IX of Georgia.
+He had a son David IX of Georgia and a daughter Soldane who married John of Poitiers-Lusignan.